Mortgage Income Multiples: Caps, Joint Borrowing and 6x Lending

-How much a lender will let you borrow is one of the first questions any buyer or remortgager needs to answer, and income multiples are the starting point for that calculation.
-Most UK lenders will offer between 4 and 4.5 times your gross annual income as a maximum loan, but some will stretch to 5, 5.5 or even 6 times income in the right circumstances.
-This guide explains how income multiples work, why the regulatory framework matters, how lenders treat different types of income, and what you can do to maximise your borrowing position.
+How much a lender will let you borrow is one of the first questions any buyer or remortgager needs to answer, and mortgage income multiples are the starting point.
+Salary multiples in the UK typically work out at 4 to 4.5 times your gross annual income for a single applicant, or 4 to 4.5 times your joint salary on a joint application, with some lenders stretching to 5, 5.5 or even 6 times income in the right circumstances.
+This guide explains how many times your salary you can borrow, how lenders treat different types of income, what the loan-to-income flow limit means in practice, and what you can do to improve your borrowing position.
 Mortgage One can assess your income against current lender criteria and identify which lenders are most likely to offer you the amount you need.

 Think carefully before securing your debts against your home.